obrobrio2000/Samsung-Quick-Share-4-All/README.md

 ---

 # SamsungQuickShare4All
-This tiny batch script makes Samsung Quick Share working on non-Samsung Windows PCs by spoofing a registry value that the program checks when opening.
+This tiny batch script makes Samsung Quick Share work on non-Samsung Windows PCs by spoofing a registry value that the program checks when opening.

 ## Usage
 Download the script [here](https://github.com/obrobrio2000/Samsung-Quick-Share-4-All/releases/download/v0.1.1/SamsungQuickShare4All.bat) and just run it (it could ask for admin rights).
 You'll only need to run it once, after that it'll automatically launch itself after every startup/reboot.